grumpycoders/papan/docs/architecture.md

   - Packages should contain a package.json-style description of their dependencies and other properties, such as what are the parameters the lobby needs to ask in order to request a game start.
   - Basic common logic distributed as npm packages.
 Ex: card decks, card shuffling, RNGs, dices, ...
     - Packages should then specify the list of npm dependencies to install.
+    - Packages must contain a short description and the game rules.
+Languages?
   - We probably don't want to run a "main" game lobby for everyone, for cost and copyright reasons (if anyone uploads copyrighted material - we don't want to need a DMCA response team).
     - We could provide a default one, but clients should be allowed to store their preferred game servers somehow.
     - A global lobby could help running local games.